smurphos/nemo_actions_and_cinnamon_scripts/README.md

 #### File actions as admin

 These actions and their associated shell scripts allow the user to copy/paste, rename or delete files or directories with elevated privileges from a regular instance of Nemo.
 They will all request password authentication if elevated privileges are necessary to complete the action.
+All require zenity - `apt install zenity`

 ##### Copy/paste (Admin)